Adam talks about the origins of Phlo, his role, how each day is different, and shares his personal motivations and vision for the future of Phlo!

 Read more about the three key pillars of Phlo.

 Our innovative same-day delivery service that provides bookable slots for our patients with an average delivery time of 2 hours is a significant step-change for the online pharmacy sector.
 We want to set the benchmark in the sector as to what it means to be a convenient, reliable and patient first online Pharmacy.
-We are currently operating our same-day service in London and we want to roll this out across the major cities in the UK.
+We are currently operating our same-day service in London and Birmingham and we want to roll this out across more major cities in the UK.